kenchris/jakecache/README.md

 ## Get started

-1. Create a new JakeCache Manifest, `app.jakecache` and save it in your root:
+1. Create a new JakeCache Manifest, `app.jakecache` and save it in your root together with the `jakecache.js` file:
 ```
 CACHE MANIFEST
 # 2010-06-18:v2